mity/mctrl/.github/ISSUE_TEMPLATE/bug_report.md

 **Attachments**
-If it is possible (and relevant), please provide any code which can help to reproduce the issue and/or a screenshot illustrating it.
+If it is possible (and relevant), please provide any code which can help to reproduce the issue and/or a screenshot illustrating what's wrong.